-If you believe a grading error has occurred and wish to appeal a grade assigned on any midterm, homework, quiz or the team assignment, you must do so within two weeks after the item is returned to the class or when the grade is posted electronically in Blackboard by submitting a written explanation of your concern, attached to the graded item in question and submitting the appeal to me in class or at office hours.
-After two weeks have passed, no appeals will be considered.
+If you believe a grading error has occurred and wish to appeal a grade assigned on any midterm, homework, quiz or the team assignment, you must do so within one week after the item is returned to the class or when the grade is posted electronically in Blackboard by submitting a written explanation of your concern, attached to the graded item in question, if possible, and submitting the appeal to me in class or at office hours.
+After one week has passed, no appeals will be considered.